aquaproj/aquaproj.github.io/docs/reference/install.md

 # Install

-aqua is a single binary written in Go.
+clivm is a single binary written in Go.

-1. Install the binary `aqua` in `PATH`
+1. Install the binary `clivm` in `PATH`
 1. add `${CLIVM_ROOT_DIR}/bin` to the environment variable `PATH`

 ## Windows